-All pairs were able to complete the tasks that they chose to undertake using the crossmodal tool.
-In the following, we focus on aspects of the cross-modal collaborative interaction rather than on the multimodal representation of diagrams.
 Our initial observations showed that collaborations typically evolved over three distinct phases with differing dynamics of interaction.
-A first instance is characterised as being driven by the visually-impaired user and includes exploring the diagram, editing its content and altering its spatial arrangements.
+A first phase is characterised as being driven by the visually-impaired user and includes exploring the diagram, editing its content and altering its spatial arrangements.
 The sighted coworker in this instance typically engages in discussions about the diagram and providing general guidance about where things are located and how to get to them.
-In a second instance of the collaborations, the visually-impaired user continues to drive the interaction with active input from the sight use who engages in refining the content and spatial arrangements produced by their coworker.
-In a third instance, both users engage in manipulating the diagram, working independently on different parts of its content while continuing to discuss the task and updating each other about their progress.
-These dynamics do not necessarily occur in a particular order.
-For instance, it is likely that the first instance results from the visually impaired desire to establish orientation within the interactive space at the onset of the collaboration, which might be unnecessary for the sighted user, but such reorientation might occur again after a diagram's content has been extensively altered.
+In a second phase of the collaborations, the visually-impaired user continues to drive the interaction with active input from the sighted user who engages in refining the content and spatial arrangements produced by their coworker.
+In a third phase, both users engage in manipulating the diagram, working independently on different parts of its content while continuing to discuss the task and updating each other about their progress.
+These dynamics did not necessarily occur in a particular order.
+For instance, it is likely that the first phase results from the visually-impaired user's desire to establish orientation within the interactive space at the onset of the collaboration, which might be unnecessary for the sighted user, but such reorientation might occur again after a diagram's content has been extensively altered.